opentaps/opentaps_seas/docs/users.rst

 Tags
 ^^^^

 Tags are for any metadata information.
 They could be your custom tags or the tags from Project Haystack.
 By default, the Project Haystack 3.0 tags are loaded as part of the seed data.
+There are also some other tags which are not part of the Haystack standard, but which are useful to opentaps SEAS.
+They are loaded from a separate tag seed data file.

 For boolean or marker tags, (the entity.kv_tags with type=Bool), a value of 0 in the time series database represents False and anything else represents True.